emberlust/APD-Proj/README.md

 The main driver for testing the code is found in driver.py. <br/>
 The code used for data generation is found in dataGenerator.py. <br/>

+Results can be found in result.txt.
+The time elapsed is exprimated in seconds.

 The machine used for running the tests:
 * OS Windows 11